praveen001/ds/README.md

 	// Clear removes all the values from heap
 	Clear()

-	// Length gives the number of values in heap
+	// Len gives the number of values in heap
-	Length() int
+	Len() int

 	// String returns the string representation of the heap String() string
 }
 ```

 ## Binary Heap